 Break It Into Pieces

 Don't try to tackle all of the changes at once.
 Instead, break it down into sections.
 Whether you do it chapter by chapter, or in types of criticisms, breaking it down into smaller, manageable bits is the best way to start editing it.
 If you're struggling to do this, see if your supervisor can help you prioritise - maybe working from most to least important, or so on.
 They're there to help you do the best you can, so don't be scared to ask.
-If you do have an issue with how your supervisor is acting,
+If you do have an issue with how your supervisor is acting, talk to someone

 Don't Delete It

 It's very tempting in a fit of stress to just want to delete everything and start again.
 Don't do this.
 You will regret it.
 Yes, start a new version entirely if you must, but whatever you do: don't delete the original.
-Or it's
+Or it's backup

 .
 You will want to go back to it - trust us.